Is Gratuity Payable as Ex-Gratia if Included in CTC but Less Than 5 Years Worked?

 Dharmendra Shah

-However, as per the terms of appointment, gratuity is included in my CTC and a specified amount which is not paid during the employment period.
-It is also stated that it is payable subject to the rules and rules interalia refers to the stipulated period of four years and 190 days.
+I have worked for a large organization for four years and five months, which is less than the period stipulated under the Payment of Gratuity Act, 1972.
+However, as per the terms of appointment, gratuity is included in my CTC as a specified amount that is not paid during the employment period.
+It is also stated that it is payable subject to the rules, and "rules inter alia" refers to the stipulated period of four years and 190 days.

 Would this gratuity become payable as 'ex-gratia' to me even if I have not completed the stipulated period of five years since it is included in my CTC?